cnio-bu/tcca/README.md

 - `therapeutic_clusters_umap_heatmap.R`: visualizes final therapeutic clusters, drug activity patterns, and their distribution across cancer types.
 - `get_sp_bc.R`: extract the switch point, a metric summarizing the balance between sensitive and resistant cell populations per drug and sample, allowing easier drug response comparison across samples.
 - `bcgeneset_to_gmt.R`: converts Beyondcell gene set collection (SSc) to GMT format and merges it with the immunotherapy GMT file.
+- `bc_subclones_gsva.R`: computes pseudobulk profiles for TCCA subclones (with scTherapy prediction) and applies GSVA to assess drug-response enrichment using SSc and immunotherapy signatures from Beyondcell.
 > All scripts are run outside the Snakemake pipeline and rely on Beyondcell outputs generated per study.

 <br>